TomBrlek/PicoUSB/README.md

 **pico_usb.txt API:**

 - delay     - waits for the specified amount of time before resuming execution.
 Example: delay(0.8)
 - press     - presses one or more buttons once.
 For example to press enter, use `press enter`.
 To "select all", use `press control + a`.
+Press also causes the Pico to release all keys after being executed.
 - write     - sequentially presses many buttons in a row. example: `write Hello world!`
 - writefile - reads a file and uses the contents as keypresses.
 Make sure the file isn't too large (>100kB). example: `writefile commands.txt`
 - hold      - presses and holds down one or more buttons until `release()` is called